 later — Anastasia Kazaku

-In the 2020s, Vintage didn’t disappear — they adapted:
+In the 2020s, “Vintage” did not disappear — it adapted:

 -

-performing at festivals, private events and open-airs;
+actively performing at festivals, private events, and open-air venues;

 -

-releasing singles such as “Girl from the Past,” “My Ocean,” “Maldives,” “Lower,” “Cosmos”;
+releasing singles such as: “Girl from the Past,” “My Ocean,” “Maldives,” “Lower,” “Cosmos”;

 -